Dystonia: Causes, Types, Symptoms, and Treatments

 When dystonia appears in early adulthood, it typically begins in the upper body.
 Then there is a slow progression of symptoms.
-Dystonias that start in early adulthood tends to remain focal or segmental.
-Focal dystonias affect just one part of the body.
-Segmental dystonias affect two or more adjacent parts of the body.
+Dystonias that start in early adulthood remain focal or segmental: They affect either one part of the body or two or more adjacent body parts.

 What Causes Dystonia?

 Most cases of dystonia do not have a specific cause.
 Dystonia seems to be related to a problem in the basal ganglia.
 That's the area of the brain that is responsible for initiating muscle contractions.
 The problem involves the way the nerve cells communicate.

 Acquired dystonia is caused by damage to the basal ganglia.
 The damage could be the result of: